k1tbyte/Wemod-Patcher/README.md

 ---

-<h4>WeMod patcher allows you to get some WeMod features absolutely free.
+<h4>WeMod patcher allows you to get some WeMod Pro features absolutely free.
 This script patches WeMod, thereby removing the daily usage limit (2h), etc.</h4>

 ## 👾 No malware?
 Is it safe for me?